giulange/giulange.github.io/_projects/04_LandSupport.md

 A free, open, geospatial decision support system (DSS) for sustainable agriculture, spatial planning, and environmental protection.

 **Role**
-Platform coordinator.<br>
+Lead architect of the geospatial cyberinfrastructure.<br>
 Coordinator of the implementation of the Geospatial Cyber-Infrastructure (GCI) and Smart Decision Support System (S-DSS) platform.
+Developer of the land take pipelines using the CUDA-C framework for high performing geospatial computing.

 **Specific activities**